Grand United Order of Oddfellows

-Grand United Order of Oddfellows Friendly Society (GUOOFS) is an odd fellows grand lodge founded in 1798 and based in Manchester, United Kingdom.
+Grand United Order of Oddfellows Friendly Society (GUOOFS) is an Odd Fellows grand lodge founded in 1798 and based in Manchester, England.

 History

 From the early days of Odd fellowship sprang two fraternal orders, the 'Patriotic Order' and the 'Ancient Order'.
 The existence of the 'Patriotic' Order has been confirmed, as a copy of the rituals revised by a meeting of the Grand Lodge held in London in 1797 has come to hand.

 The first constitutional record of the Order's founding is the Bond of Union to establish 'Amicable Lodge' Sheffield.
 A framed copy of the Bond dated January 6, 1798 and signed by the Grand Master and the Grand Secretary on behalf of the meeting of the Grand Lodge of the United Order of Odd Fellows is held at Head Office on Talbot Road Old Trafford Manchester M16 0PL.

 However, it is questionable if this really is the true date of the establishment of the Order as past publications indicate that the 'Amicable Lodge' declared independence in 1813.
 What records do not dispute, is the claim of the Grand United Order of Oddfellows to be the oldest Branch Friendly Society.

 During these early days, there were a number of disputes and disagreements between the Grand Lodge and the Branches and this led to a special meeting being held, where a number of branches splintered off to form a new Order in 1810 - now better known as the Independent Order of Odd Fellows (Manchester Unity) Friendly Society.

 Subsequent breakaways from the parent Order and from this new Order resulted in the formation of further Orders of Odd Fellows.
 In the case of the parent Order, various lodges seceded in 1832 to found the Ancient & Noble (Bolton Unity) which subsequently dissolved in 1962, and in the case of the New Order, the Nottingham Odd Fellows.